sanjeevmk/glass/README.md

-# glass
+# GLASS - Geometric Latent Augmentation for Shape Spaces
-Pytorch implementation of the CVPR 2022 paper GLASS - Geometric Latent Augmentation for Shape Spaces
+This repo contains the Pytorch implementation of the CVPR 2022 paper "GLASS - Geometric Latent Augmentation for Shape Spaces"